pratyusha008/jekyll-now/learnings.md

 ---
 layout: page
-title: Curriculum
+title: What Do You Learn
-permalink: /curriculum/
+permalink: /learnings/
 ---

-Curriculum
+What Do You Learn

 ### More Information